 In micro-computed tomography, x-ray images are reconstructed to form a three-dimensional image.
-Different x-ray imaging methods are used to achieve the most accurate depiction possible, depending on the sample.
+Depending on the sample, different x-ray imaging methods are used to achieve the most accurate depiction possible.
 Here, the key parameters are resolution, contrast, and the method’s sensitivity.

 X-ray imaging with phase contrast is particularly well-suited for investigating soft tissue.
 The method employs the refraction of the x-rays caused by the sample’s structures to obtain contrast for these structures and thus to depict soft tissue in greater detail than is possible with conventional x-ray methods.
 In many phase-contrast methods, optical components modulate the x-rays on their way to the detector, resulting in what is referred to as a diffraction pattern at the detector.